ts-web/use-d3-pan-zoom/README.md

 ### Limitations
 - No support yet for the mobile "double tap to zoom" interaction or "long press to zoom out" (PRs welcome).
+- No support yet for inertia (PRs welcome).
 - Rotation gestures are not supported.
 This library is meant for 2D xy charts where rotation is not used.
 - Not very good support for minExtent/maxExtent constraints, or customizing the constraint method (contain vs cover), or elasticity.